 - Integrating health and social care more closely

 You can read the full policy paper here for more detail.

 What are the Health and Social Care proposals?

-Firstly, from October 2023, no eligible person starting adult social care will have to pay more than £86,000 for their personal care during their lifetime.
+Firstly, from October 2025 (this was delayed from its original planned implementation date of October 2023 in the 2022 Autumn Statement), no eligible person starting adult social care will have to pay more than £86,000 for their personal care during their lifetime.

 From the same time, no-one with assets worth under £20,000 will have to contribute to care costs from their savings or value of their home.
 The current cap is £23,250.
 However, people will be expected to make contributions from their income.

 People with assets worth between £20,000 and £100,000 will be able to claim means-tested support.
 If the amount they can contribute out of income is deemed to be insufficient, they may have to contribute up to 20% of their chargeable assets annually.
 This will stop when the value of their assets drops below £20,000.

 Anyone with assets worth over £100,000 will have to pay the full cost of their care.
 This continues until their remaining assets drop under £100,000, when the means-test kicks in.

 It’s important to note though, that this reform has already been delayed once and may well be delayed again.
 The government seems to be making a habit of promising this change but then, just when we all think it’s finally happening, pushing it further out at the 11th hour.
 Will it actually ever arrive?
 One seriously has to wonder.